bfsujason/bertalign/README.md

 The [auto](./data/mac/dev/auto) and [gold](./data/mac/dev/gold) directories are for automatic and gold alignments.
 All the gold alignments are created manually using [Intertext](https://wanthalf.saga.cz/intertext).

 ### Bible
-[The Bible corpus](./data/bible) with 5,000 sentences on the source side is selected from the public [multilingual Bible corpus](https://github.com/christos-c/bible-corpus/tree/master/bibles).
+[The Bible corpus](./data/bible), consisting of 5,000 source and 6,301 target sentences, is selected from the public [multilingual Bible corpus](https://github.com/christos-c/bible-corpus/tree/master/bibles).
 This corpus is mainly used to evaluate the speed of Bertalign.

 The directory makeup is similar to MAC-Dev, except that the gold alignments for the Bible corpus are generated automatically from the original verse-aligned Bible corpus.